radicle-dev/radicle.xyz/_posts/2025-08-14-jujutsu-with-radicle.md

 identifiers, so it's a talking point on the [Git mailing list][git-list-change-id-topic].

-So, fast-forward a year or so, and I've been using `jj` for quite some time while contributing to and maintaining the `heartwood` repository – the home of the Radicle protocol – as well as some others.
+So, fast-forward a year or so, and I've been using `jj` for quite some time while contributing to and maintaining the [heartwood repository][heartwood] – the home of the Radicle protocol – as well as some others.
 Did I have to convince my whole team that `jj` should be used by all of us and we all switch to this new workflow?
 No. The first piece of "magic" of `jj` is that it is essentially a version control system that has a transparent layer on top of Git itself.
 A change in `jj` will always point to a Git commit.
 The beauty of its implementation is that the underlying commit can change as much as it wants, while the `jj` change remains the same.
 This unlocks a lot of nice flows for managing changes using `jj`.